 There are many aspects to every application, including your GPA, standardized test score, personal statement, list of experiences, letters of recommendation, and biographical information.
 Some health professions schools review applications holistically, while others rely on metrics to determine eligibility.
 The best way to prepare is to develop ALL of the pieces in an application.

 The best advice for successful application development is to stay involved in the advising process.
 The Health Professions Advising office is here to support you on your journey.

 How do you know if you're ready to apply to health professional school?

 The answer to this question should be explored in some depth well before you submit an application to a school.
-Our pre-medical self-assessment guide is designed to help you address your strengths and weaknesses, put focus on items that you will want to highlight on your application and identify areas where you need to do more work.
+Our pre-medical self-assessment guide (PDF) is designed to help you address your strengths and weaknesses, put focus on items that you will want to highlight on your application and identify areas where you need to do more work.